closeup of grouted slate tile surface

 Some slab materials, like granite and quartzite, require professional installation due to their weight and the complexity of handling large slabs, which can add to the overall cost of your project.
 On the other hand, lighter materials like porcelain or ceramic are easier to install, potentially lowering installation costs.
 Opting for tile over a slab for your project requires less heavy lifting, but we still recommend hiring a professional to ensure that the end result matches the design vision.

 In terms of maintenance, materials like concrete and marble may require periodic sealing to protect against stains and weather damage, while options like porcelain, quartz, and sintered stone are more low-maintenance and resistant to UV exposure, stains, and scratches.
-It’s important to choose a material that aligns with your ability to care for it over time, ensuring that your outdoor kitchen remains both beautiful and functional with minimal upkeep.
+It’s important to choose a material that aligns with your (or the client’s) ability to care for it over time, ensuring that the outdoor kitchen remains both beautiful and functional with minimal upkeep.

 CV0057-outercle-tremper-matte-8x8-Ghiaccio-9003-9up.jpg